Risingson/eveeyedocs/docs/data/tag.md

 **Sovereignty and FW Campaigns**<br>
 Enables the TCU and IHUB / Faction Warfare contested state mode.
 See the [Shapes section](https://eveeye.readthedocs.io/en/latest/map/shapes/#Sovereignty-Structures-and-Campaigns) for further explanations.

+**Own Alliance Sovereignty**<br>
+Colors sectors of systems your alliance owns the infrastrucutre hub in.

+## Own Data
+If you create [custom data](https://eveeye.readthedocs.io/en/latest/data/database/) sets they will get shown here as an option to choose.<br>

 **Custom Marks**<br>
 Shows the custom tag color you set via the [custom mark options](https://eveeye.readthedocs.io/en/latest/sharing/custom-marks/) of the solarsystem menu.

-## Own Data
-If you create [custom data](https://eveeye.readthedocs.io/en/latest/data/database/) sets they will get shown here as an option to choose.

 ## Extra Tags
 **Signatures**<br>